ghunteranderson/tsugi/README.md

 Additionally, arrays of any single type are supported as well.
 Arrays are fixed-length and can only store types assignable to the declared type of the array.

+Strings are another datatype that recieve special treatment as they can be declared as literals in the source code.

 # Literals
 TODO